kenschenke/Pascal65/docs/docs/langref/libraries.md

 entry is three bytes: a JMP instruction, followed by the internal address within the library for the routine's entry point.
 The table is also used for public variables declared in the library's interface.
 The appropriate number of bytes need to be reserved in the table to accommodate the variable.
-For arrays and records, the table entry will be the address within the heap.
+For arrays, strings, and records, the table entry will be the address within the heap.
 The heap address will be populated during program initialization.
 It is not necessary for the library to take any action to initialize this.
-See the pages on arrays and records for more information on how Pascal 65 organizes the data in memory.
+See the pages on arrays, strings, and records for more information on how Pascal 65 organizes the data in memory.

 The entries in the jump table must appear in the same order in which they are